 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Ayala Corporation reported total carbon emissions of approximately 4,220,000,000 kg CO2e.
 This figure includes Scope 1 emissions of about 3,830,000,000 kg CO2e, Scope 2 emissions of around 330,000,000 kg CO2e, and Scope 3 emissions totalling approximately 103,873,120 kg CO2e.
-This represents a significant increase from 2021, when total emissions were about 2,440,000,000 kg CO2e, with Scope 1 at approximately 2,050,000,000 kg CO2e, Scope 2 at about 350,000,000 kg CO2e, and Scope 3 at around 64,055,030 kg CO2e.
-Ayala has set a near-term target to reduce Scope 1 emissions from its own electricity generation by 73.6% per MWh by 2030, starting from 2021.
-This commitment reflects the company's focus on improving its operational efficiency and reducing its carbon footprint.
-The emissions data is not cascaded from any parent company, indicating that Ayala Corporation independently reports its emissions and climate commitments.
-The company actively engages in sustainability initiatives and is committed to addressing climate change through measurable targets and transparency in its reporting.
+This represents a significant increase from 2021, when total emissions were about 2,440,000,000 kg CO2e, with Scope 1 at approximately 2,050,000,000 kg CO2e, Scope 2 at around 350,000,000 kg CO2e, and Scope 3 at about 64,055,030 kg CO2e.
+Ayala has set ambitious reduction targets, aiming to decrease Scope 1 emissions from its own electricity generation by 73.6% per MWh by 2030, starting from 2021.
+This commitment reflects the company's focus on enhancing its sustainability practices and reducing its carbon footprint.
+The emissions data is not cascaded from any parent organization, indicating that Ayala Corporation independently reports its emissions and climate commitments.
+The company actively engages in climate initiatives, as evidenced by its participation in the CDP, although it has not yet established Science-Based Targets (SBTi) or other formal climate pledges.

 Access structured emissions data, company-specific emission factors, and source documents